Getting your genetic test results

 Treatment to reduce your risk of developing cancer

 You may be able to have treatment to reduce your risk of getting cancer.
 This might include surgery or medicines to reduce cancer risk.
-This is possible for some types of cancer where there is a known faulty gene.
+This is possible for some types of cancer where there is a known gene change.

-When you have risk reducing treatments depends on the type of cancer you are at risk of developing, and the type of faulty gene.
-For some cancers, your risk may not be significantly increased until you are in your 40's.
+When you have risk reducing treatments depends on the type of cancer you are at risk of developing, and the type of gene change.
+For some cancers, your risk may not be significantly increased until you are in your 30's or 40's.
 For other types of cancer, you might need treatment earlier.

 Surgery to reduce cancer risk

-The main risk reducing treatment is surgery to remove the part of the body at risk of developing cancer.
+You might be offered surgery to remove part of the body at risk of developing cancer.
 Risk reducing surgery doesn’t necessarily stop you from getting cancer completely.
 Nobody can guarantee that.
 But it will significantly reduce your risk of getting a particular type of cancer.

 Surgery can change how you feel about yourself.
 For some people, knowing that they have reduced their risk makes them feel more confident and happier.
 For others, the changes in their body, whether visible or not, are very difficult to cope with.
 It is important to try to think about how you will feel if you do have treatment and how you may feel if you don’t.